xythobuz/FrSky-Telemetry-Arduino/README.md

 The Battery voltage calculated and displayed is, of course, only applicable to my specific model.
 You can easily change the formulas used.

+You can connect a simple Piezo Buzzer to Pin 4 and an active-high LED to Pin 3, they will also sound or light-up with voltage alarms.
+Connect a pushbutton to each of Pin 8 and 9 to control the built-in menu and change configuration options on-the-fly.

 ## Replacing the Boot Logo

 You can also easily replace the included boot logo.
 It can be converted, from a PNG image to the required C-Header file format, by using the included `icon/convert.py` utility.
 It depends on [pypng](https://pypi.python.org/pypi/pypng).
 Simply call the `icon/update.sh` script to automatically replace `logo.h` with the contents of `icon/icon.png`.